Government House Sydney

 About the building

-Tucked away between the Sydney Opera House and the Conservatorium of Music is Sydney’s ‘castle by the harbour’ – Government House.
-The Gothic Revival building, complete with towers and castellations, is the official residence and office of the Governor of New South Wales, Her Excellency the Honourable Margaret Beazley AC KC.
+Tucked away between the Sydney Opera House and the Conservatorium of Music, Government House is Sydney’s ‘castle by the harbour’.
+The official residence and office of the Governor of New South Wales, Her Excellency the Honourable Margaret Beazley AC KC, occupies a unique position within the civic, ceremonial and cultural life of the state.

-Visitors can see the magnificent state rooms and enjoy the beautiful landscaped garden setting, with views over Farm Cove, the harbour and the Sydney Opera House.
+Sydney Open visitors can see the magnificent state rooms and enjoy the beautiful, landscaped garden setting with views over Farm Cove and the harbour.

 1845